LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 Here in this example, for the job to complete successfully, in the table called `increment_<table-name>`, just needs the `'id'` column to be unique.

 ## Test your code changes in Pre-Production

+This section will guide you through manually running AWS Glue scripts in Pre-production for just the new tables you want to add to make sure each stage ETL process will work and we can check the results using Amazon Athena.

 > [**Insert a detailed explanation with screen shots**]